w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} and have it added to the transferable balance on their account.

-For unlocking generic account locks, navigate to
-[this section](./learn-guides-accounts.md#unlocking-locks).
 When you delegate your votes, the locking mechanism differs slightly.
 Please check the next section on Multirole Delegation for more information.

 ### Multirole Delegation